 How solvers have changed the poker metagame

 The metagame of any came can be defined as general strategies used by players, the adjustments players make when playing against each other and how the dynamics of these strategies & adjustments dictate overall play.
 The metagame has taken leaps of development first due to televised poker games with hole cards shown, then due to poker training sites and now due to GTO poker solvers.
+At stakes NL200 and higher on big sites like PokerStars or partypoker you will come across many opponents who have ‘put in their hours at the lab’, meaning they’ve studied plenty of strategies with a poker solver.
 Let’s take a look at the most common metagame changes caused by solver study among poker players:

 Small flop c-bet sizing